rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   To create a query by using TQL, you must create a MATCH statement, which is similar to a Select statement in SQL.<br>
   For example, `MATCH (software:SOFTWARE_RELEASE) RETURN software`<br>

   You append the MATCH query statement as a query parameter to the TQL endpoint.<br>
   For example, `https://v6.technopedia.com/tql?q=<MATCH query statement>`
   <br>

-  The TQL MATCH statement returns results from one or more nodes and relationships that are specified in the query.
+  The TQL MATCH statement returns results from one or more nodes and relationships that you specify in the query.
 Typically, the query results are returned in key-value pairs, which resembles the format in the following image: <br>
    <br>

   ![API Image](/images/results.png)<br>&nbsp;